-5% credit if the chapter representative has attended the organized Loss Prevention Seminar at the last two Leadership Institutes, Presidents Academies and Regional Leadership Academies.

-10% credit if the chapter representative has attended the organized Loss Prevention Seminar at the last four Leadership Institutes, Presidents Academies and Regional Leadership Academies.
+- 5% credit if the chapter has attended the organized Loss Prevention Seminar at the last two Leadership Institutes, Presidents Academy, and Regional Leadership Academies. - 10% credit if the chapter has attended the organized Loss Prevention Seminar at the last four Leadership Institutes, Presidents Academy, and Regional Leadership Academies.

-NON-PARTICIPATION/ALCOHOL FREE HOUSING (AFH) INCENTIVE PROGRAM
+SUBSTANCE-FREE HOUSING (SFH) INCENTIVE PROGRAM